 F. Some Important Points:

-Note: It is to note that once the assessee has taken any of the above option in a particular previous year, the same is not advisable to be changed in the subsequent years based on the beneficial status.
+Note: It is to be noted that once the assessee has taken any of the above option in a particular previous year, the same is not advisable to be changed in the subsequent years based on the beneficial status.
 Hence, the option should be chosen by due deliberation to be given to the future outcomes of foreign currency transactions.

 I. Forward Contracts entered into on Revenue Account Transactions: